coding-to-music/anomalies-detection-kafka-pyspark-influxdb-grafana-telegraf-chronograf/README.md

 The command '/bin/sh -c npm install' returned a non-zero code: 137
 ```

-This means a out of memory error.
+This means an out-of-memory error.

-To fix, you can add more RAM.
+To fix it, you can add more RAM.

 Or you can add more swap memory (FREE!).
-Swap memory uses part of your harddisk for temporary memory.
+Swap memory uses part of your hard disk for temporary memory.

-These steps are exactly the same from a previous guide:
+These steps are exactly the same as a previous guide:

 ```
 # Confirm you have no swap